natt96z/cybersac/docs/source/MediumCybersac.rst

 |                                                                                     |                             |
 +-------------------------------------------------------------------------------------+-----------------------------+

 In this demonstration, we will be creating a network that has one switch and two client computers.
-Our goal would be for the two computers to be able to communicate with each other. **Open a new Cisco Packet Tracer File**
+Our goal would be for the two computers to be able to communicate with each other.
+We'll just be using the grapphical user interface for this example. **Open a new Cisco Packet Tracer File**

 1. First we will be dragging out two computers from the [End Devices] category.
 This category can be found in the button left of the screen.